Depression and Mood Dysregulation Disorder in Children and Adolescents

 Sometimes another disorder, such as an underactive thyroid gland or substance use disorder, is part of the cause.
 Some adolescents with persistent depression were found to have low levels of folate (a vitamin) in the fluid that surrounds the brain and spinal cord (cerebrospinal fluid).

 During the COVID-19 pandemic, symptoms of depression doubled in young people, especially in older adolescents.
+This increase was due in part by the pandemic stressors, with further increases in those adolescents who had an actual COVID-19 infection.
 Mental health visits for depression also increased.
-After controlling for gender, age, and pre-COVID depressive symptoms, the following were found to predict COVID-19 depressive symptoms in children:

 Major depressive disorder